 - In the French movie Les Profs, this is Gladys the English teacher's Signature Move.
-In a scene, she goes More Dakka on her students in a War Movies parody, with machine-gun sound effects and the students taking cover behind their desks.
-She does not especially do that in the original comic, where she is "just" an overall Sadist Teacher.
+In one scene, she goes More Dakka on her students in a War Movies parody, with machine-gun sound effects and the students taking cover behind their desks.
+She does not especially do this in the original comic, where she is "just" an all-round Sadist Teacher.

 - The Knack...and How to Get It: Colin the math teacher zings his chalk at a boy who is being particularly blatant about gawking at the female students exercising outside.
-Hypocritical, as sexually frustrated Colin would like nothing better than to gawk himself.
+This is hypocritical, as the sexually frustrated Colin would like nothing better than to gawk himself.

 - Chronicles of the Kencyrath.
 The strategy instructor of the Academy of Tentir has a wooden fist.
 He has a tendency to detach and throw it at dozing cadets.
-Later exaggerated, when he dismisses a class where half are mildly concussed for inattention.
+This is later exaggerated, when he dismisses a class where half are mildly concussed for inattention.

 - In the Battle Royale novel, the teacher throws chalk at students who talk in "class".
 The first time.
 The second time, it's a knife.

-- This trope is mentioned is Pyramids- only, at the Assassins Guild, if a student isn't paying attention in class, they're going to get something much worse than chalk thrown at them...
+- This trope is mentioned is Pyramids — only, at the Assassins Guild school, if a student isn't paying attention in class, they're going to get something much worse than chalk thrown at them...